1417. Queen Move

 scanf("%d %d %d %d", &m, &n, &x, &y);

-Assign to the variable s the number of squares that the queen attacks with horizontal or vertical moves.
+Store in the variable s the number of squares under the queen’s attack from horizontal and vertical moves.

 s = m - 1 + n - 1; // horiz & vertical